 Another consideration is the velocity and the expected distance.
 At close range, the expansion could be dramatic, while less expansion at extreme ranges can provide less than the desired result in the heart/lung area.

-Manufacturers have given us a lot to choose from in 2018, with way more options in the non-standard calibers and offerings than ever before.
+Manufacturers have given us a lot to choose from, with way more options in the non-standard calibers and offerings than ever before.
 Here is a look at nine of the top non-lead deer bullets.

 Barnes TTSX VOR-TX